 Align the sales process to the buying process

 B2B buying has changed.
 CEB had a data point which said, “57% of the purchase decision is complete before a customer even calls a supplier.”
 On similar lines, SiriusDecisions says, “67% of the buyer’s journey is now done digitally.”

-Therefore, Strategic account management has to build strategies that proactively seek out opportunities.
-Getting an account landscape which identifies buying centers in the account and the ability to map them with internal products/solutions can align sales to the buying process.
+Therefore, Strategic account management Plan has to build strategies that proactively seek out opportunities.
+Getting an account landscape which identifies buying centres in the account and the ability to map them with internal products/solutions can align sales to the buying process.